sheltermanager/asm3/doc/manual/onlineform.rst

 You may add extra parameters to the URL if you'd like to set default values for some of your form fields, by using the format fieldname=value.

+The form option "Email adoption coordinator" will send a copy of the submission to the person specified as the adoption coordinator for an animal the form is about.
+The form must have an animalname or reserveanimalname field for this to work.

+If you set one of the "Send confirmation email to form submitter" options, the system will look for a field called "emailaddress" during submission.
+If that field exists and is populated with an email address, a confirmation email will be sent to that address.
+The confirmation message field will form the first part of the body of the email.
+HTML can be used, but it must be a complete HTML document that contains an <html> tag.

 .. warning:: sheltermanager.com uses a short term 2 minute cache on forms, so if you make changes to a form you've recently viewed, you may have to wait 2 minutes for any changes you make to appear.